yeti-switch/doc/en/web-interface/routing/index.rst

 On the second step of algorithm Yeti will check Customer's balance if :ref:`Check account balance <customer_check_account_balance>` flag of selected :ref:`Customer Auth <customer_auth>` record is enabled.
 If current balance is less than :ref:`Min balance <account_min_balance>` call will dropped with **Disconnect code 8000** (No enough customer balance).

 On the third step of general routing algorithm Yeti makes pre-Routing numbers translations.
-Yeti rewrites (if necessary) Name field in the Source-number, Source-number and Destination-number for incoming call (by :ref:`using POSIX Regular Expressions <posix_regular_expressions2>`) with using :ref:`Number translation settings <number_translation_settings>` of  :ref:`Customer Auth <customer_auth>` record that was selected.
+Yeti rewrites (if necessary) Name field in the Source-number, Source-number and Destination-number for incoming call (by :ref:`using POSIX Regular Expressions <posix_regular_expressions2>`) with using :ref:`Number translation settings <customers_auth_number_translation>` of  :ref:`Customer Auth <customer_auth>` record that was selected.
 On this step Yeti also rewrites (if necessary) Source and Destination numbers which will be send to Radius-server if it's required (by :ref:`using POSIX Regular Expressions <posix_regular_expressions2>`) with using :ref:`Radius options <radius_options>` of  :ref:`Customer Auth <customer_auth>` record that was selected.

 On the fourth step of general routing algorithm Yeti makes processing of destination :ref:`Numberlist <numberlists>` if this :ref:`Numberlist <numberlists>` was setted up in the :ref:`Customer Auth <customer_auth>` record.
 Depending on chosen :ref:`mode <numberlists_mode>` Yeti is going via all related :ref:`Numberlist items <numberlist_items>` and makes some :ref:`actions <numberlists_action>`.
 As a result of this step Yeti could drop the call with **Disconnect code 8001** (Destination blacklisted) or just rewrite (if necessary) Source and Destination numbers (by :ref:`using POSIX Regular Expressions <posix_regular_expressions2>`) with using :ref:`rewrite rules <numberlist_items_rewrite_rules>` of  :ref:`Numberlist items <numberlist_items>` record or :ref:`rewrite rules <numberlists_rewrite_rules>` relevant :ref:`Numberlist <numberlists>` record.